Cricket: England V Sri Lanka 2nd Test Scoreboard - UrduPoint

 Cricket: England V Sri Lanka 2nd Test Scoreboard

+Scoreboard at the close of Sri Lanka's first innings on the second day of the second Test against England at Lord's on Friday

-London, (APP - UrduPoint / Pakistan Point News - 29th Aug, 2024) Scoreboard at stumps on the first day of the second Test between England and Sri Lanka at Lord's on Thursday:
+London, (APP - UrduPoint / Pakistan Point News - 30th Aug, 2024) Scoreboard at the close of Sri Lanka's first innings on the second day of the second Test against England at Lord's on Friday:

 B. Duckett c Kumara b Jayasuriya 40